Project: Onesto Foods

 We have produced a library of photography for Onesto for each of the different flavors of cracker (now we have 4) and some general mood photos Onesto uses online, for the press, and marketing.

 Packaging design requires dyes and accuracy so elements are centered, and appear where they are supposed to on the package.
 Also, making sure the bar codes are correct is key!
 The printer provides a PDF proof once they have a file in their system ready to rip.
 If that is okayed, then they provide a hard copy proof to check colors, and one last chance to proof read content.
 Here is an example how the final files look before being released to the printer:

 After a few months, Onesto was ready to add a new cracker flavor (Everything) and make some adjustments to both design and content.
 We added more color to the new versions, and made the pairing items prominent on the back.
 New certification logos were added as well.

-Onesto is cooking up some great new products for the new year, stay tuned!
+Onesto is cooking up some great new products, stay tuned!

 In the meantime, find out where you can buy these delicious crackers at: www.onestofoods.com